-Kinoniko EKAV acts through mobile teams, providing immediate sanitary, psychological, and social care, on the very spot where people needing it are identified.
+Kinoniko EKAV acts through mobile teams, providing immediate sanitary, psychological, and social care, on the very spot where people in need are identified.
 The first objective is to create a human relationship, which is then used to lead gradually to social reintegration.
-In addition, Kinoniko EKAV organizes hospitality spaces, where these people can find care and company, where they can socialize and re-claim their rights.
+In addition, Kinoniko EKAV organizes hospitality spaces, where these people can find care and company, they can socialize and re-claim their rights.
 In the hospitality spaces, counseling on medical, health, psychological, legal, etc. matters is provided.

 Kinoniko EKAV was founded in Greece by a group of physicians, health professionals, legal professionals, journalists, and social and political scientists, who already had a wealth of experience in the field of social action and volunteer humanitarian missions.
 The main motivation for its creation has been the need to contribute in tackling the social impact of the crisis, which is pushing more and more fellow citizens towards the margins of society.

 Kinoniko EKAV is an organization, independent from any government, political party, or other political or religious body, with direct reference to the Universal Declaration of Human Rights, as well as to the values of Freedom, Equality, and Solidarity, as set out in the Organization's Charter of Principles.

 Kinoniko EKAV offers to all socially marginalized people the assistance that will ensure their social reintegration, with modesty and respect in their freedom.
 Kinoniko EKAV members treat the people they help equally.
 Their activity has a strong sense of duty, on the basis of solidarity.
 Their ultimate goal is for each person, in despair or need, to regain strength and self-confidence, in order to formulate and claim his own demands.